truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 ### Installing the MinIO Client

-The [MinIO Client](https://min.io/docs/minio/linux/reference/minio-mc.html) (`mc`) is command line tool with support for both filesystems and S3-compatible cloud storage services.
+The [MinIO Client](https://min.io/docs/minio/linux/reference/minio-mc.html) (MC) is a command line tool with support for both filesystems and S3-compatible cloud storage services.
-Install `mc` to facilitate data the migration.
+Install MC to facilitate data the data migration.
 Versions are available for Windows, Linux, and Mac.

 This tutorial uses the Windows Subsystem for Linux (WSL), but any standard Linux distribution follows the same process.